hasanosman2020/fend/projects/evaluate-news-nlp/README.md

     `localhost:3031`

-Enjoy the analysis of your news articles!
+Enter the url of a news article in the space provided, push the submit button, and enjoy the results of the analysis of your news article!